Corpus Christi Oil Royalty Litigation Attorneys

 Oil and gas companies are wealthy, influential organizations that aren’t above cutting corners to increase profits.
-Many large drilling operators attempt to boost earnings by avoiding fair royalty payments, tacking on undue fees and improper deductions.
+Many large drilling operators attempt to boost earnings by avoiding fair royalty payments and tacking on undue fees and improper deductions.

 Fracking negligence and intentional disregard for environmental regulations can also lead to hundreds of thousands of dollars in property damage for landowners.